-Nick Wright Predictably Rips Tom Brady, Says Lamar Jackson Is Better
+NESN

 Could Brady be playing better?
 Certainly.
 Do some of the offense’s issues fall on his shoulders?
 Of course.

 However, the truth is that Brady has played some of his best football over the last four weeks.
-Forget the 281.8 passing yards average and 4:3 touchdown-interception ratio; Brady largely has overcome a brutal offensive line, ineffective running game and revolving door at receiver to keep the Patriots offense at least functional.
+Forget the 281.8 passing yards average and 4-3 touchdown-to-interception ratio; Brady largely has overcome a brutal offensive line, ineffective running game and revolving door at receiver to keep the Patriots offense at least functional.
 He’s made a ton of vintage throws (along with a few duds, to be fair) and looked like his usual, precise self, all while being under arguably more pressure than he ever has faced during his career.

 Don’t let these talking heads gaslight you.
-Brady is playing great, and is the least of the Patriots’ problems.
+Brady is playing great and is the least of the Patriots’ problems.

 As for the “Lamar Jackson is better” comment, we’ll allow the stupidity of that one to speak for itself.
-He’s great, and is a deserving MVP contender, but let’s pump the brakes and see what happens in January.
+He’s great and is a deserving MVP contender, but let’s pump the brakes and see what happens in January.

 Thumbnail photo via Tommy Gilligan/USA TODAY Sports Images